 These questions will help determine the best solution for your organisation.

 The most comprehensive data governance platform is from Data Republic to run data sharing projects with external partners.
-The Senate platform solves the complexity of multi-party data sharing with the legal framework and technical platform for external data sharing.
+Data Republic solves the complexity of multi-party data sharing with the legal framework and technical platform for external data sharing.